Natalie Pinkham: ‘Why I’m running the London Marathon in memory of Caroline Flack’

 “It’s been a therapy for us all,” Pinkham says of Flackstock.
 “Caroline had this incredible ability to bring people together.
 She died just before Covid and we didn’t get the chance to grieve together but that feels like part of the process in organising Flackstock.

-In fact, prior to her training and despite being a promising 800m runner as a teenager, she had never run over 5km.
-Yet overall, she insists she’s found the rigorous training “therapeutic”, indulging in podcasts such as the popular The Rest is Politics show.
+In fact, before her training and despite being a promising 800m runner as a teenager, she had never run over 5km.
+Yet overall, she insists she’s found the rigorous training “therapeutic”, indulging in podcasts such as the popular The Rest is Politics.

 And whenever she feels low, she thinks of Caroline.